-Frequently-asked questions answered: Priory addiction expert Dr Niall Campbell on the surge in cocaine use
+Frequently asked questions answered: Priory addiction expert, Dr Niall Campbell, on the surge in cocaine use

-Frequently-asked questions answered: Priory addiction expert Dr Niall Campbell on the surge in cocaine use
+Frequently asked questions answered: Priory addiction expert, Dr Niall Campbell, on the surge in cocaine use

-• Increased use is partly linked to the stresses of modern living and the pandemic We see lives wrecked by it”, says Dr Campbell
+• Increased use is partly linked to the stresses of modern living and the pandemic We see lives wrecked by it” says Dr Campbell

-• Its use has become normalized
+• Its use has become normalised

 • In lockdown, people used it to self-medicate for depression